ihaveamac/ninfs/README.md

   * With GUI support: `py -3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/master.zip#egg=ninfs[gui]`

 ### macOS
-A standalone application bundle with a GUI is available for use.
-OS X 10.9.5 Mavericks or later is required.
-You can download the DMG from [GitHub](https://github.com/ihaveamac/ninfs/releases).
+(GUI in progress of being re-created.)
 Python does not have to be installed, but [FUSE for macOS](https://osxfuse.github.io/) is still required.

 #### Install with existing Python
 Versions of macOS supported by Apple are highly recommended.
 Mac OS X Snow Leopard is the lowest version that should work.